antmicro/thermal-simulation-scripts/README.md

 #### Generating .csv files

-The simulation data files, generated in previous steps, contain temperature of every point.
+The simulation data files, generated in previous steps, contain temperature of every point of time.
 In many cases it is convenient to have a file with highest and lowest temperature of simulated model over time.
 Use the following command to generate  a '*.csv' file with simulation data:
 ```